SmartHarmony/JPEG-AI-OPT/README.md

 ### 2. Configuration for model

-After compiling `JAIOPT` successfully, proceed with the configuration steps for the `decoder_uv` model:
+After compiling `JAIOPT` successfully, proceed with the configuration steps for the `decoder_uv` model.

-Navigate to the `Verification_Models/decoder` directory
+Navigate to the `Verification_Models/decoder` directory:
 ```
 cd ~/Documents/GitHub/demo/JPEG-AI-OPT/Verification_Models/decoder/
 ```